sanying123/documentation/using-the-api/reference.md

 POST `/api/v3/public/orgs/{organization id}/application/{application id}/vulnerabilities/`

-This will result on a default query returning vulnerabilities with the following criteria:
+The result returns vulnerabilities with the following criteria:

 * Belonging to the latest analyzed version this app.
-* Of any Severity
+* Of any severity
 * Of any category
-* With Any Description
+* With any description
 * With or without calls
-* With or without blocked calls.
+* With or without blocked calls
 * Arbitrarily sorted
 * Only the first page (50 results)